-The private entity is responsible for all costs associated with the development, construction administration and evaluation of proposals for the new interchanges or modifications to the existing interchanges.
-ADOT may require multiple joint project agreements (JPA) to cover development, design, construction, right of way and maintenance, as applicable.
+The private entity is responsible for all costs associated with the development, construction administration and evaluation of proposals for the private infrastructure or modifications to the existing infrastructure.
+ADOT may require multiple, joint project agreements (JPA) to cover development, design, construction, right of way and maintenance, as applicable.
 ADOT will develop an initial JPA with the applicant and any other relevant agencies, addressing responsibility for the following:

-- Anticipated administrative and application costs
+• Anticipated administrative and application costs

 - Anticipated level of pre-design documents

 - Anticipated schedule

 - Environmental analysis and documentation

 - Ensuring consistency with Regional and Statewide Transportation Plan(s)

-- Access Permitting Requirements - Other necessary issues identified in pre-application scoping meeting previously discussed in this policy under Project Development and Report Requirements B(1) - Funding transfer to ADOT - If applicable, the reimbursement of unused funding due to termination of the project by either party.
+- Access Permitting Requirements

+- Other necessary issues identified in the pre-application scoping meeting previously discussed in this policy under Project Development and Report Requirements B(1)

+- Funding transfer to ADOT